-Some fabric, a straight stitch sewing machine and a little
+Some fabric, a straight stitch sewing machine and a little time is

-sling rings, you can
+pair of sling rings, you can quickly make

-quickly make your own ring sling.
+your own ring sling.

 Jan Andrea's wonderful Sleeping Baby website has links to a number of good tutorials for making yourself a baby carrier.